 The heat shrinks and repairs the tears in the disc wall area.
 It also cauterizes small nerve endings to make them less sensitive.
 If you feel some pain during this process, it’s from the heat being applied to your disc.

 After 15 to 20 minutes, the surgeon removes the electrothermal catheter and the needle.
-He covers the insertion point with a small bandage.
+They cover the insertion point with a small bandage.
 You can return home the same day, where you should rest.
 You should begin to feel relief from your low back pain in a few days.